May 1, 2024

 Once you find clients you want to reach out to on social media, make sure you’re sending them great article pitches.
 Here are examples of freelance pitches that worked.

-You need a need a clear, high-res, well-lit photo that you can share on LinkedIn, your website, and any other profile you create online.
-Many websites now want each contributor to have their own page on the site with a photo, a description about you, and your social feeds.
+You need a clear, high-res, well-lit photo that you can share on LinkedIn, your website, and any other profile you create online.
+Many websites now want each contributor to have their page on the site with a photo, a description about you, and your social feeds.
 It’s a great opportunity to use their audience and grow your network.
+This is also important to do when creating a freelance brand.

 Ask a friend with a nice digital camera, or, use a high-quality smartphone camera, and make sure you have good lighting.
 I recommend getting a couple of shots with different looks if you have time.
 If you’re a fitness writer or yoga pro, you might want your photo to reflect that.
 If you’re a fashion blogger, get some photos that reflect that.